esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

 - tokenization: this means splitting up the text into individual tokens.
 You can for example create sentence tokens or words tokens.
 - lowercasing
 - stop words removal, where you remove common words such as `the` or `a` that you would note need in some further analysis steps.
-- lemmatization/stemming: here you would get a root of each word, such that you do not get different versions of the same word: you would convert `words` into `word` and `talking` into `talk`
+- lemmatization: here you would get the lemma of each word.
+You would get the form in which you find the word in the dictionary, such as the singular version of a plural of a noun, or the first person present tense of a verb instead of the past principle.
+You are making sure that you do not get different versions of the same word: you would convert `words` into `word` and `talking` into `talk`
 - part of speech tagging.
 This means that you identify what type of word each is; such as nouns and verbs.

 In order to start the preprocssing we first load in the data: